jefdeveloper/LateralTest/README.md

 # 📋 Tasks Management – Lateral Group Technical Assessment Project

-This project is a **Lateral Group Tasks Management application**, built as a Technical Assessment to demonstrate clean architecture, pragmatic engineering decisions and production-ready patterns — without unnecessary over-engineering.
+This project is a **Lateral Group Tasks Management application**, built as a Technical Assessment to demonstrate clean architecture, pragmatic engineering decisions, and production-ready patterns — without unnecessary over-engineering.

 The solution prioritizes **clarity, maintainability, and correctness**, applying modern backend and frontend practices.